VictorCMiraldo/aaosl-agda/Slides/presentation.md

 # Which AAOSL's enjoy \textsc{aoc} and \textsc{evo-cr}?

-Nothing special about building the skiplist with powers of 2\pause
+Nothing special about building the skiplist with powers of two\pause

 In fact, any skiplist such that hops never \emph{cross} will enjoy \textsc{AOC} and \textsc{EVO-CR}